Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 Once a race is selected:

 1. **Strategy Selection:** The bot selects a running strategy (Front Runner, Stalker, Betweener, or Chaser) based on the trainee's aptitudes.
+If **per-distance strategies** are enabled in Racing Settings, the bot resolves the strategy separately per distance bucket (Sprint, Mile, Medium, Long) against the currently detected `lastRaceDistance`, overriding the global strategy for that race.
 2. **Skip or Manual:** If the "skip" button is available, the bot skips the race animation.
 Otherwise, it watches and fast-forwards.
 3. **Retries:** If a race is lost and retries are enabled, the bot can retry the race (free retry available once per campaign if enabled).
 4. **Complete Career on Failure:** If a mandatory race is lost and this setting is enabled, the bot continues the campaign anyway rather than stopping.